Lily Auchincloss Foundation Inc

 - Historic preservation and public gardens

-- Youth development and education programs
+- Youth development and education programmes

 - Food security and emergency services